 When the holidays hit, there's nothing better than spending time with the ones you love and feasting on some amazing food!
 If you're trying to watch your weight, all of the seasonal cookies, cakes and casseroles can let your grazing get out of hand.

-Follow these simple rules and you'll be able to enjoy ANY holiday spread without stressing about your waistline.
+Whether you're heading to a holiday party or hosting friends and family for the main event, follow these simple rules throughout the season and you'll be able to enjoy ANY holiday spread without stressing about your waistline.

 ✓ Plan on making your other two meals for the day light and healthy.
 It's all about balance!
 Grab a smoothie for breakfast and a salad for lunch, knowing you’ll be eating heavier for your holiday dinner.